best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ```

 TDD typically repeats three steps:
-1. Red - Write a test that we expect to fail
+1. Red - Write a test that we expect to fail.
-2. Green - Write or update our code to pass the new test
+2. Green - Write or update our code to pass the new test.
-3. Refactor - Make improvements to the quality of the code without changing the functionality
+3. Refactor - Make improvements to the quality of the code without changing the functionality.

 As with any code that is adequately covered by tests, code written using TDD can be safely refactored.
 You can be more confident that your tests will capture any changes that would unintentionally alter the way our code works.